wbthomason/packer.nvim/README.md

-  fn = string or list          -- Specifies functions which load this plugin. cond = string, function, or list of strings/functions,   -- Specifies a conditional test to load this plugin setup = string or function,  -- Specifies code to run before this plugin is loaded.
+  fn = string or list          -- Specifies functions which load this plugin. cond = string, function, or list of strings/functions,   -- Specifies a conditional test to load this plugin setup = string or function,  -- Specifies code to run before this plugin is loaded. module = string or list      -- Specifies patterns (e.g. for string.match) of Lua module names which, when required, load this plugin
 }
 ```